zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboarding-with-spring-boot-enabler.md

 ## Validating the discoverability of your API service by the Discovery Service

-Once you are able to build and start your service successfully, you can use the option of validating that your service is registered correctly with the API ML Discovery Service.
+Once you build and start your service successfully, you can use the option of validating that your service is registered correctly with the API ML Discovery Service.

 Validating your service registration can be done in the API ML Discovery Service and the API ML Catalog.
 If your service appears in the Discovery Service UI but is not visible in the API Catalog,